LogoChina EV Exporter

 Core decision

-The 2022 infotainment query belongs to one canonical Li Auto L9 workflow: verify proof quality first, then decide whether to proceed, pause, or redirect.
+The 2022 specifications + infotainment + interior-materials-quality query belongs to one canonical Li Auto L9 workflow: verify proof quality first, then decide whether to proceed, pause, or redirect.

 Report summary